kickstand-ui/kickstand-ui/docs/components/breadcrumbs.md

 ## Accessibility

+To make the breadcrumb identifiable as a navigational landmark the component is assigned `role="navigation"`.
+The breadcrumbs are also arranged in an order list (`<ol>`) to make it easier for screen readers to identify it as hierarchical data.

-The last item in the breadcrumb will have the attribute `aria-current="page"` to indicate the page they are on, so be sure that the page the user is currently on is included as the last item in the breadcrumb.
+The last item in the breadcrumb will have the attribute `aria-current="page"` to indicate the page they are on, so please be sure that the page the user is currently on is included as the last item in the breadcrumb.

 ## Properties